 Financial need is the primary consideration for bursary awards (as opposed to scholarships which are primarily based upon academics/marks).
 N.B.
 In order to be eligible for bursaries, students must have filed a University of Manitoba General Bursary application by October 1st through their Aurora Student account.
 Also, students must have been registered in at least 18 credit hours in the previous academic session, and must re-register in at least 18 credit hours in the current session.
 For more information on bursaries or other financial aid, contact the Office of Financial Aid and Awards, 422 University Centre, or visit their website: http://umanitoba.ca/student/fin_awards/bursaries/index.html

-Aikins Scholarship I: Awarded to the student with the highest standing in the ENGL 1200 or ENGL 1300 final examination.
+Aikins Scholarship I: Awarded to the first-year student with the highest standing in the ENGL 1200 or ENGL 1300 final examination.

 Aikins Scholarship II: Awarded to the student with the highest standing in second year Honours English.